BPM Activities¶

 Activities represent automated tasks, manual tasks and sub-processes.
 Depicted as a gray rectangle.

 A task can execute different actions.
-Available actions are listed bellow.
+Available actions are listed below.

 The BPM task utilizes Workflow tool actions, the list of available actions is almost the same.
 See more details about workflow actions.